MICHAEL LUKK LITWAK is a Brooklyn-based filmmaker that was born and raised in Los Angeles.

 In his time at NYU he founded THE TISCH 48-HOUR FILM FESTIVAL, built a miniature floating city for THE GLUE KING AND HIS CASTLE, hung off the side of a speeding Czech garbage truck to film FRENCH QUESADILLAS and constructed a giant glowing cardboard spaceship in his basement for INTERSTELLAR INTERCOURSE: A SPACE-SEX ODYSSEY.
 After school he shot a 3-episode web series titled EAVESDROPPING, two more short films ( THE ORGANIZATION and NAPOLEON IN EXILE ) and finished a development deal writing his first feature THE INVASION OF GARY, which is currently nominated for "Best Screenplay Ever Written Ever," a highly prestigious award that Michael invented moments ago in his very own bedroom.

-He's directed ADS & BRANDED CONTENT for SUBWAY, KOHLS, SQUARESPACE, ELITE DAILY, CRACKER BARREL, CAMPBELL'S SOUP and in 2016 he teamed up with Doug Liman (Edge of Tomorrow), Melisa Wallack (Dallas Buyers Club), Condé Nast, Jaunt, and Samsung to direct and produce the first ever scripted VR series titled INVISIBLE.
-The project itself IS visible and will be available later this year.
+He's directed ADS & BRANDED CONTENT for SUBWAY, KOHLS, SQUARESPACE, ELITE DAILY, CRACKER BARREL, CAMPBELL'S SOUP, SNAPCHAT and in 2016 he teamed up with Doug Liman (Edge of Tomorrow), Melisa Wallack (Dallas Buyers Club), Condé Nast, Jaunt, and Samsung to direct and produce the first ever scripted VR series titled INVISIBLE.
 He was recently selected to be a writer-in-residence at the 2016 Wassaic Project in upstate NY.

 If you'd like to be kept up to date on his stuff you should sign up for his MAILING LIST